-In the previous chapter I said that Eve made five mistakes in falling into temptation that provide a pattern for most sins.
+In the previous chapter I said that Eve made five mistakes in falling into temptation which, in turn, provide a pattern for most sins.

 1. Failure to rebuke sin when it appears

-Sinfulness is usually attractive, desirable or powerful and our lack of quick and decisive action at its first appearance is usually our downfall.
-An effective rebuke requires 3 things:
+Sinfulness is usually attractive, desirable or powerful and our lack of quick and decisive action at its first appearance usually leads to our downfall.
+An effective rebuke requires three things:

 - Knowledge of what is truly good and evil (Word knowledge)

 - Conviction of our own position

 Those who want to sin but also want to call themselves Christians simply change what God's Word really says to accommodate their disobedience.
 For example:

 - "Christian" homosexuals have theologians, commentaries and churches that exclusively support their lifestyle choice.

 - Those who want to continue their bad habits simply "block out" the parts in the Bible that deal with their sins.

 When we do not rebuke sin right away we end up trying it on for size and this indecision usually leads to giving in to temptation.